newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 Freelance Designer from 2009 until 2010.
 In 2013 we designed printed materials for EPIC (Ethnographic Praxis in Industry) 2013.
 EPIC is the systematic study of people and cultures where the researcher observes society from the point of view of the subject and the industrial implementations the emerge from it.
 Simply put, how can we improve thing by looking from the perspective of the user.

-Apart from working at businesses we we started our own three times.
+Apart from working at businesses we started our own three times.